obstructed/Auto-Utils/README.md

 # Auto-Utils
+## Boop!
 A Util mod for Hypixel.

----

-Features /autoparty <username> Automatically parties a user when they get online.
+/autils -> brings up main gui
+/autoparty -> automatically party friends when they join the server.

-/autoboop <username> Automatically boops a user when they get online.
+/autoboop -> automatically boop friends when they join the server.

----
+If /Boop is on cooldown, it sends the user "Boop!" with the amount of o's incrementing by 2 until the chat cooldown resets.